ridiculous/duck_puncher/README.md

 Object.new.punch!  # => destructive version applies extensions directly to the base object Object.new.echo    # => prints and returns itself.
 Accepts a number,
                    #    indicating how many lines of the trace to display
-Object.new.track   # => Trace methods calls to the object
+Object.new.track!  # => Trace methods calls to the object
                    # !! requires [object_tracker](https://github.com/ridiculous/object_tracker), which it'll try to download
 ```